Why Your Composting Toilet Doesn't Actually Compost Poop

 In a study done at Woods End Research Laboratory, samples taken from composting toilets that had a 1.5-year retention period passed the EPA’s pathogen test rules.
 It could potentially be quicker if ALL the conditions are perfect.
 The main pathogens that are of concern is E. coli and salmonella, and then there’s also roundworm – which is a more persistent pathogen.
 With adequate time and heat, poop will be properly composted to become a nutrient rich and safe material to use.
 But if a composting toilet can only hold a month’s worth of poop, there is no way that poop is actually composted to safe pathogen levels by the time the toilet needs to be emptied.

 Based on the last bullet point alone, calling these toilets “composting” give users the wrong impression.
 Composting toilets can potentially start the composting process (again, if everything is done correctly), but the toilets don’t actually complete the process.
 Instead, the poop in the toilet would need to be placed in another container to give it enough time to turn into true compost.
-It’s because of this and the other reasons mentioned above that composting toilets should really be referred to as dry toilets.
+It’s because of this and the other reasons mentioned above that composting toilets should really be referred to as dry toilets - or even better, a reader called them "dessicating".
 (Note, composting toilet companies all add the caveat that the toilets do compost if used “correctly”.
 But “correctly” refers to the whole process.)

 We purchased a composting toilet mainly because it was a dry toilet and not so much because it has the ability to compost.
 Questions about marketing aside, these are still good dry toilets and meet our needs while living on the road.
 We know that we aren't in a position to make sure our poop properly turns into compost - the main reason is that we don't have space to carry a container full of poop around for 1.5 years!